gmc-code/PC-app-development/docs/tk_widgets/tk_radiobutton.rst

 ---------------

 | The `tkinter.Radiobutton` widget provides a Radio button.
-| To create a Radio button widget the general syntax is:
+| To create a Radio button widget the general syntax is (assuming import via "import tkinter as tk"):

 .. py:function:: button_widget = tk.Radiobutton(parent, option=value)